Weevils: Facts, Identification & Control

 Bean Weevil— is the scientific name of The bean weevil (Acanthoscelides obtectus) the farmers’ scourge.
 Technically, they belong to the cadre of seed beetles and are not true weevils.

 Wheat Weevil—Commonly called the granary weevil, the wheat weevil (Sitophilus granarius) holds notoriety for its destructive potential in agriculture.
 Historically, it is known as one of the most formidable pests.

 Black Vine Weevils—The black vine weevil (Otiorhynchus sulcatus) is believed to be another species that migrated to the United States.

-Rose Weevil—The rose weevil is a serious threat to all horticulturists.
+Rose Weevil—The rose weevil (Merhynchites bicolor) is a serious threat to all horticulturists.
 Its snout can drill through flower buds.
 These weevils cause irreparable harm by feeding on petals.

 White Pine Weevil—The white pine weevil (Pissodes strobi) is a pest that infests pine and spruce trees.